-This glossary of self publishing terms defines everything from acronyms to publishing platforms, writing terms and marketing speak.
+This is a glossary of self publishing terms that defines everything from acronyms to publishing platforms, writing terms and marketing speak.
 If you have a term to add, or a better definition to share, please comment.

 Self Publishing Dictionary